 Hi there!
 I'm Samantha Albert, CTBC, FDM — Founder of Pawsitopia

-My path to working with animals wasn’t just a career choice—it’s always felt like a calling.
-From my earliest memories, dogs have been a constant source of joy, connection, and inspiration, and over the past 20+ years, that connection has shaped my life and my work in countless ways.
+My path to working with animals wasn’t just a career choice, it’s always felt like a calling.
+From my earliest memories, dogs have been a constant source of joy, connection, and inspiration, that connection has shaped my life and my work in countless ways.

 I’m a Certified Trainer and Behavior Consultant through the Dog Training Internship Academy, a graduate of the Marin Humane Society Canine Behavior Academy, and a certified Family Dog Mediator (FDM) through the L.E.G.S.
 Applied Ethology course.
 I’ve also completed the Dog*Biz Dog Walking Academy and am certified in Pet First Aid and CPR.
 I hold a B.A. in Journalism from California State University, Chico, and I’m fully licensed and insured to support your dog with the highest level of professionalism and care.